The Ultimate Guide to DMARC Reports in 2023

-The type of the reports that will be sent to the domain owner is indicated in the DMARC record: rua= stands for aggregate reports and ruf= stands for forensic reports.
+The type of reports that will be sent to the domain owner is indicated in the DMARC record: rua= stands for aggregate reports and ruf= stands for forensic reports.

-Mail sources – the number of sources (IP addresses) sending emails from the domain.
+SOURCES – the number of sources (IP addresses) sending emails from the domain.

-Forward – the number of the email messages sent from the domain and then forwarded for the chosen period.
+FORWARD – the number of the email messages sent from the domain and then forwarded for the chosen period.

-The report shows the sending IP address and host name, the DMARC, SPF, DKIM check (aligned/pass/fail), the applied DMARC policy, and the total number of emails sent by the host.
+The report shows the sending IP address and hostname, the DMARC, SPF, DKIM check (aligned/pass/fail), the applied DMARC policy, and the total number of emails sent by the host.

 You can group the data by the sending IP, organization, host, or reporter.